MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 ### **Before you start**

-The lab in this course have been prepared for a Microsoft Teams deployment at Contoso Ltd. Corporation.
+The labs in this course have been prepared for a Microsoft Teams deployment at Contoso Ltd. Corporation.
 Contoso is running a Microsoft 365 cloud only deployment.
 The lab environments have been specifically designed in this manner to give you experience managing Microsoft Teams in a Microsoft 365 deployment.
 You will be provided with two virtual machines and a Microsoft 365 tenant to complete the lab steps.

 #### **1. Sign in to the lab virtual machines**

 The labs in this course will use two virtual machines:

-- Client 1 VM : a stand-alone Windows 10 client virtual machine with Microsoft Teams pre-installed.
+- Client 1 VM: a stand-alone Windows 10 client virtual machine with Microsoft Teams pre-installed.

-- Client 2 VM : a stand-alone Windows 10 client virtual machine with Microsoft Teams pre-installed.
+- Client 2 VM: a stand-alone Windows 10 client virtual machine with Microsoft Teams pre-installed.

 **Note:** Lab virtual machine sign in instructions will be provided to you by your instructor.